Work experience options

 - You need to be in Year 11, 12 or 13 to do Gateway.

-- You study towards NCEA and tertiary credits.
+- You work part time and study towards NCEA and tertiary credits.

 Industry events and competitions